jheanlee/Aqueduct/README.md

 sudo dnf install -y gcc g++ cmake openssl openssl-devel sqlite3 sqlite-devel uuid-devel cli11-devel
 ```

-For other distros, please refer to their documentation.
+For other distros, or if you have issues installing them, please refer to their documentation.

 #### 1. Clone the source from our repo
 ```